GalindoSVQ/JS_minesweeper/readme.md

 #MinesWeeper
-MinesWeeper Game on JavaScript by Antonio Galindo
+MinesWeeper Game on JavaScript by Antonio Galindo.